Data Centers in Jeddah

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: The market features over 1 on-ramp, enabling dedicated, private access to 1 cloud region as of September 2025.
-Oracle Cloud has a direct presence in Jeddah.
+Direct Cloud On-Ramps The market features 1 cloud on-ramp, enabling dedicated, low-latency access to 1 cloud region, as of September 2025.
+Oracle Cloud offers direct connections, allowing enterprises to build reliable hybrid cloud architectures.

-Bare Metal: Bare metal server options are available, providing dedicated compute for performance-sensitive applications.
-Providers such as Hivelocity offer services in the region.
+Bare Metal Bare metal server options are available, providing dedicated, high-performance computing for demanding workloads.
+Providers such as Hivelocity offer solutions for businesses that require the performance and security of single-tenant hardware.

 Power Analysis